wp-plugins/wptouch/readme.txt

 == Changelog ==

 = Version 1.9.4 =

-* Added ability to define custom user agents in the admin
+* Added ability to define custom user agents in the admin (go nuts!)
 * Fix for re-direct issues introduced with 1.9.3.4
 * Minor admin styling changes
 * Dropped official support for WP 2.6 (sorry folks, you should update!)
 * Added spam check for Push messages via a nonce
 * Fixes and changes for Adsense appearance
-* Added check to see if Prowl API key is valid
+* Added verification for Prowl API key

 = Version 1.9.3.4 =

 * Fixed issues with adsense ads
 * Fixed time since code bug on comments
 * Fixed issue where comment count could read as 0 when there were no comments